Technology-for-the-Poorest-Billion/2024-ideabatic-beam/Benjamin_Outputs/Initial_Design_Candidates.md

 The three resistive elements are in parallel through the entire depth of the door, so

-(*Be explicit here; you are modelling this as a thermal resistance in parallel with the insulating material tricast*)
+*modelling these as a thermal resistances in parallel with the insulating material tricast*,

 $\frac{1}{R_{th, total}} = \frac{1}{R_{th, copper}} + \frac{1}{R_{th, air}} + \frac{1}{R_{th, tri}}$